 In these few verses, we read of a wrath that was upon the Jews and a wrath to come because

-(29) How much severer punishment do you think he will deserve who has trampled under
+How much worse punishment, do you think, will be deserved by the one who has trampled

-foot the Son of God, and has regarded as unclean the blood of the covenant by which he was
+underfoot the Son of God, and has profaned the blood of the covenant by which he was

-sanctified, and has insulted the Spirit of grace?
-(30) For we know Him who said, "VENGEANCE
+sanctified, and has outraged the Spirit of grace?
+For we know him who said, "Vengeance is

-apostate (unbelieving) Jews in that day experienced God's wrath.
-As if to confirm this thought,
+(unbelieving) Jews in that day experienced God's wrath.
+As if to confirm this thought, Paul wrote

-endured with much patience vessels of wrath [ orge ] prepared for destruction?
-(Romans 9:22
+known, endured with much patience vessels of wrath [ orge ] prepared for destruction?

 In a general sense, the wrath of God abides on all sons of disobedience.

-in a day of wrath [ orge ] and of the revelation of the righteous judgment of God….
-(Romans 2:5
+wrath, in a day of wrath [ orge ]and of the revelation of the righteous judgment of God….